-Women's workout routine to get toned and strong
+Women's workout routine to get lean and strong: 5-day training plan

-If you're looking to look and feel good, you're in the right place.
-In this article we will provide you a training plan to get lean and toned.
+If you're looking to look, move and feel better, you're in the right place.

 Cardio is important to improve oxygen delivery to muscles and shed fat for a slimmer, toned look.
 For any form of cardio, make sure you begin at a slower speed, and increase your speed every 2 minutes until you reach the desired effort level.
 This is your warm up.
 To make it easier we have noted the effort level required on specific days of the workout routine: